Thinking about Law School?

 The Center for Career Development can help you navigate the preparation and application process for Law School.
 To get started look through these resources and learn more in our Law School Planning Guide.

-The Credential Assembly Service (formerly known as the Law School Data Assembly Service), through LSAC, prepares reports about law school applicants that are sent to your selected law schools.
+- The Credential Assembly Service - Register through LSAC, prepares reports about law school applicants that are sent to your selected law schools.
 Your CAS period extends 5 years from your registration date, so wait until closer to application time to register.

 Resources specifically for Minority Law Students: